Car rams into Israeli troops; 2 Palestinians shot and killed

 - The man who stood behind Trump VIEW

+Israeli Prime Minister Benjamin Netanyahu said he had ordered the military to expedite the demolition of the suspected Palestinian attackers’ homes.
+Israel demolishes Palestinian attackers’ homes as a policy aimed at deterring future attacks.

+Since 2015, Palestinians have killed over 50 Israelis in stabbings, shootings and car-ramming attacks, and Israeli forces have killed upwards of 260 Palestinians in that same period.

-Israel has described most of the Palestinians killed as attackers, but occasional clashes have also turned deadly.
+Israel has described most of the Palestinians killed as attackers, but occasional clashes between protesters and soldiers have also turned deadly.